canada-ca/sign-in-canada_authenti-canada/en/discover/auto-collection.md

 services to the Sign In Canada Platform, so that users' enrolments with relying parties are not impacted when relying parties move to Sign In Canada.

-The Sign In Canada Sign In Canada Platform implements a feature that is able to automatically copy a user's pairwise identifier mappings from a legacy credential service to the Sign In Canada Platform the first time they are used.
+The Sign In Canada Platform implements a feature that is able to automatically copy a user's pairwise identifier mappings from a legacy credential service to the Sign In Canada Platform the first time they are used.
 These are then stored by the Sign In Canada Platform for future use, so that the